OldBot-Tibia-Bot/OldBot-Docs/cavebot/script_setup.md

 - **Properties:**
   - `name:` The name of the group box.
 It must be a **unique** name, no other group box can have the same name atribute.
   - `text:` The title of the group box; if none is provided, name is used.
-  - `description:` The description to be displayed on the tooltip when placing the mouse over the widget;
+  - `description:` The description to be displayed on the tooltip when placing the mouse over the widget.
-  - `column:` The column the group box should be place on; 1 for first column(left), 2 for second(right.
+  - `column:` The column the group box should be place on; 1 for first column(left), 2 for second(right).
   - `children:` The widgets the group box will contain.